kayvonf/418web/pyweb418/README.md

 ## Getting the website setup

+Set the secret key in `settings.py` to the development secret key

 ```
 mkdir ~/pyweb418_media                     # Create the default uploaded media directory
 python3 manage.py makemigrations lectures  # Setup the database tables